wp-plugins/gallery-bank/readme.txt

 * User-friendly AJAX admin
 * Choose a number of pictures to display in one row in the gallery album.
 * Easy to delete images/pictures.
-* Upload different types of media
+* Upload different types of media(.jpg,.jpeg,.gif,.png)

 = Pro Version =